manuvazquez/gift-wrapper/README.md

 ### Parameters

 `parameters.yaml` is a [YAML](https://en.wikipedia.org/wiki/YAML) file intended to hold settings that you only need to specify once.
-Right now, it only contains parameters related to `images hosting` (needed to copy your images to a remote server).
+Right now, it mostly contains parameters related to `images hosting` (needed to copy your images to a remote server).
 All the options are either self-explanatory or explained through comments.
 It should be fairly easy to tweak the [included example](parameters.yaml) for your own setup.

 ### Questions